gagregrog/housecarl/README.RPi.md

 Before you can install Carl, we need to ensure that OpenCV will be able to install properly.

 To do this, I recommend you follow Adrian Rosenbock's [tutorial for installing OpenCV 4 on a Raspberry Pi](https://www.pyimagesearch.com/2019/09/16/install-opencv-4-on-raspberry-pi-4-and-raspbian-buster/).
 Basically, you will be installing everything that has ever existed.
-Refer to the article for the most up to date information, but for your convenience this amounts to the following:
+Refer to the article for the most up to date information, but for your convenience, at the time of writing this amounts to the following:

 ```bash
 sudo apt-get update && sudo apt-get upgrade -y; \